cycloptux/GiselleBot-Documentation/docs/source/moderation.rst

 * |bot_prefix|\ cmute
 * |bot_prefix|\ cimageban

 By default, warning commands will generate a new case if the **Warning** log is active.
-Upon generating a case, a DM will be sent to the target user(s), notifying them of the moderation action that has been triggered on them, who did that and the specifics of the rules that are broken, if applicable.
+Upon generating a case, a DM will be sent to the target user(s), notifying them of the moderation action that has been triggered on them, who issued the moderation action and the specifics of the rules that are broken, if applicable.
 Please refer to the "Warning Point System" section below for more details about the rules system.

 These commands support being used on multiple users at once: if more than one user is targeted by these commands, the parameters will be parallelized for all of the users, while multiple cases will be generated.